kdk745/Projects/README.md

-CS303e Elements of Computing- created Spring, 2014 by Kayne Khoury
+CS303e Elements of Computing- created Spring, 2014

-CS313e Elements of Software Programming- created Fall, 2014 by Kayne Khoury & Juanito Taveras

-These are python projects from courses I attended at UT Austin.
+CS313e Elements of Software Programming- created Fall, 2014 These are python projects from courses I attended at UT Austin.

 Inside the folders you can find code referring to projects relating to